What is a ‘Sports Premium’?

 The primary PE and sport premium 2017 to 2018 (“the premium”) will be paid by the Secretary of State for Education (“Secretary of State”) to the local authority (“authority”).
 The authority will then distribute the premium to maintained schools in its area as stated in Section 14 of the Education Act 2002

 What is the money going to be spent on?

-For the academic year of 2017/18, Fosters primary school will receive a funding of around £18,000 (amount not yet confirmed by Government) to support the development of sport throughout the school.
+For the academic year of 2017/18, Fosters primary school have received a funding of £19,610 to support the development of sport throughout the school.

 The premium will be spent on making additional and sustainable improvements to the provision of PE and sport for the benefit of all pupils to encourage the development of healthy, active lifestyles.